Since our founding in 2017, Origin has focused on enabling commerce on the blockchain.

 OGN buybacks and other token utilities

-We may conduct additional OGN buybacks over time using revenue generated from the various income streams that are being developed across the NFT launchpad (e.g. primary sales proceeds, secondary sales revenue share, paid promotion by creators).
+We may conduct additional OGN buybacks over time using revenue generated from the various income streams that are being developed across Origin Story (e.g. primary sales proceeds, secondary sales revenue share, paid promotion by creators).
 We conducted our first buyback at the end of May 2021 for $1.3M worth of OGN.

 We also anticipate tightly coupling OGN into our self-serve and marketplace products.
 For example, we intend to experiment with allowing creators to stake OGN for increased revenue share.
 There may also be certain NFT sales that will be structured around buyers using OGN for special bonuses and perks (e.g. require OGN staking or payment for drawing/raffle sales).
 It is also anticipated that OGN will be the native currency for paid promotion on our aggregator marketplace.